 - The reservoir

 Let’s go through how easy it is to clean each of these parts.

-The Keurig K Mini Plus’s K cup port and drip tray can be removed, taken apart easily (the parts slot together) and then rinsed in the sink.
+The Keurig K Mini Plus’s coffee pod port and drip tray can be removed from the machine, taken apart easily (the parts slot together), and then rinsed in the sink.
 This makes cleaning these components really easy.